rokmohar/alexa-assistant/fresh_install.md

     ```
 and save it somewhere safe on your hardrive as we will need it later.
 NEVER SHARE THIS FILE WITH ANYONE AS IT CONTAINS YOUR AUTHENTICATION DETAILS

-17. A new page will appear.
+18. Click "Done" and a new page will appear.
 Click on the OAuth 2.0 client ID called "google_assistant"

 ![alt text](screenshots/credentials_5.jpeg)

-18. Copy the text in the Client ID box (excluding the Client ID text) and paste it into a new line in your Notepad/TextEdit document
+19. Copy the text in the Client ID box (excluding the Client ID text) and paste it into a new line in your Notepad/TextEdit document

 ![alt text](screenshots/client_id.jpeg)